prixladi/urlik-server/README.md

 ### `docker-compose up`

-Runs Authority and Identity service containers and builds images if does not exist.
+Runs containers and builds images if does not exist.